Torreya State Park

 Torreya State Park is a 13,735 acre Florida State Park, United States National Natural Landmark and historic site 13 mi north of Bristol.
 It is located north of S.R 12 on the Apalachicola River, in northwestern Florida (Florida Panhandle), at 2576 N.W.
 Torreya Park Road.

 It was named for the Florida Nutmeg (Torreya taxifolia) trees, a rare species of Torreya tree endemic to the local east bank of the Apalachicola River's limestone bluffs.

 Geography

 With river swamps and high pinelands, extensive ravines and high bluffs along the river, the park has one of the most variable terrains of any in Florida.
-The high elevation of the park is about 300 feet at the top of Logan Hill.
+The high elevation of the park is about 300 ft at the top of Logan Hill.
 Many streams run through the park.

 History

 Torreya State Park is one of the original Florida state parks developed by the Civilian Conservation Corps during the Great Depression.
 The park was named for the Florida tree Torreya taxifolia.
 Due to the river's importance during the Civil War, a six-cannon battery was placed on a bluff to prevent the passage of Union gunboats.
 These cannons never saw combat action at this location.
 The gun pits' remains can still be seen in the park.

 Prior Native American inhabitation has been confirmed by archaeological discoveries in the area.

 In 1818, General Andrew Jackson and his army crossed the Apalachicola here during the First Seminole War.
 Ten years later, the first government road to cross the new Territory met the river here (see the Bellamy Road).